aothms/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_RailwayLevelCrossing/Documentation.md

-Properties appliable to _IfcFacilityPart_ with PredefinedType set to LEVELCROSSING.
+Properties applicable to IfcFacilityPartCommon with PredefinedType set to LEVELCROSSING.